-U. MANDATORY FINDING OF SIGNIFICANCE

-IMPACT

-WOULD THE PROJECT: YES NO SOURCE

-Potential Significa Impact Signi With Mi Than ficant tigation orated Less Than Significant Impact No Impact

-a) Have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-1 to 52 b) Have impacts that are individually limited, but cumulatively considerable ("Cumulatively considerable" means that the incremental effects of an individual project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-1 to 52 c) Have environmental effects, which will cause substantial adverse effects on human beings, either directly or indirectly?
-1 to 52 a) Less Than Significant Impact.
-As discussed in the Biological Resources section, impacts of the proposed project on special status species or habitat would either be less than significant or would be reduced to a less-than-significant level through incorporation of mitigation measures.
-The proposed project would not have the potential to substantially reduce the habitat of any fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number of, or restrict the range of, a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory.
+U. MANDATORY FINDING OF SIGNIFICANCE SOURCE WOULD THE PROJECT: YES S NO SOURCE Potentially Significant Impact Less - Signif With Mit Incorpo icant igation Less Than Significant Impact No Impact the environment, substantially reduc or wildlife species, cause a fish or w drop below self-sustaining levels, th plant or animal community, substan number or restrict the range of a ran or animal or eliminate important exa Have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+1 to 52 b) Have impacts that are individually li considerable ("Cumulatively consider incremental effects of an individual considerable when viewed in conner of past projects, the effects of other the effects of probable future project rable" means that the project are ction with the effects current projects, and 1 to 52 c) Have environmental effects, which adverse effects on human beings, e indirectly?]
+1 to 52